 2.6.2 Pest and disease management

 As the season was expired extreme disease and pest attack occurred.
 Aphid attacked several times.
 Mosaic was also observed on the leaves.
-Insecticides Imidachlorprid, Acitamiprid was sprayed.
+Insecticides Imidachlorprid and Acitamiprid were sprayed.
 Soapy water was used as well.
 Hand picking of insects was done and infested plant were removed.

 2.6.3 Methods of data collection